 Building your self-esteem.
 Psoriatic arthritis is a part of your life.
 But it doesn't have to define who you are.
 Don't shy away from others.
 Join a support group and spend more time with friends.
 Doing so can help you feel more comfortable with yourself and feel less self-conscious.
 "I've seen a lot of people in support groups develop confidence to be more proactive about their needs," Petrow-Cohen says.

 Educating yourself.
 Learn what psoriatic arthritis is, and what it is not.
 It may help to know, for instance, that psoriatic arthritis is not contagious.
 "You need to become informed about your disease," Gottlieb says.

 Preventing and Treating Psoriatic Arthritis Pains

 Though others can't see it, pain is impossible to ignore when you're experiencing it.
 Pain can interfere with everything, from relationships to sleep, and the ability to function at work.
 Any effort you put into reducing your pain could pay off in many areas of your life.
 You may be able to shrink the effects of your psoriatic arthritis pain by:

-Getting treatment.
-New medications called TNF blockers can relieve pain from psoriatic arthritis while also preventing further damage to your joints.
-"With the right treatment, pain should be dramatically improved," says Gottlieb.
+Medications called TNF blockers can relieve pain from psoriatic arthritis while also preventing further damage to your joints.
+"With the right treatment, pain should be dramatically improved," Gottlieb says.